lllcloudstudio/Machine-Learning/README.md

 13 diagnostic variables, as numerics and without annotations Age, Gender, or Race variables are numerical

-Variables like ph or hb, I consider an extrapolation to modelling as diagnostics (health status) and two group (Male of Female) health bias.
+Variables like ph or hb diagnostics/health status, I consider an extrapolation to modelling.

+The two group (Male of Female) health bias is delved with k-means.
+The 50 patient sample data is considered small sample size < 300*.

 Review:
 1) Summary comparison of 2 models (glm() function).
 As response either `category` or `Gender`